GalsenDev221/made.in.senegal/CONTRIBUTING.md

 * The project must have global use - meaning it's not made just for use by Senegalese and there really is no geographical limitation for anyone that may be interested in using this project.

+⚠️ Please if you are a project maintainer avoid changing your username and project name, it will be reflected in the links.
+Or if you do anyway, please update the project (s) you added.

 ### Jajeuf 😜

 Commit your changes to your fork of this repo, send a *PR* that contains detailed information about your change.